Summary

 Due diligence

-As part of our investment process, we carefully monitor and analyse all companies and other issuers held in actively managed portfolios before and during the investment period.
-Our monitoring, by the analysts, the management teams, investment restrictions, and the risk department, is quantitative and qualitative and includes strategy, financial and non-financial performance and constraints, risks, capital structure, social and environmental impact, and corporate governance.
-For this monitoring, we use our own in-house research and the research of brokers and other independent research providers.
+As part of our investment process, we carefully monitor and analyse all companies and other issuers held by the subfund before and during the investment period.
+Our monitoring, by the analysts, the management teams, investment restrictions, and the risk department, is quantitative and qualitative and includes the sustainability score, strategy, financial and non-financial performance and constraints, risks, capital structure, social and environmental impact, and corporate governance.
+For the purposes of this monitoring, we use our in-house research and the ESG research of independent providers and brokers.

 Lastly, our teams in charge of voting and shareholder engagement activities can support the investment teams in the ESG assessment of issuers.